-Read an excerpt from Joseph Boyden's The Orenda, shortlisted for the Governor General's Literary Award for Fiction
+Read an excerpt from Joseph Boyden's Canada Reads-winning The Orenda

-Orenda is an Iroquois word for a spiritual force, not unlike the soul, that resides in every object in the natural world - people, animals, trees, water.
-It is an apt title for Boyden’s sprawling new 500-page epic that juxtaposes different belief systems at the dawn of a new country.
+Orenda is an Iroquois word for a spiritual force, not unlike the soul, that resides in every object in the natural world—people, animals, trees, water.
+It is an apt title for Boyden’s sprawling Canada Reads-winning epic that juxtaposes different belief systems at the dawn of a new country.

 Set in the early 17th Century around Lake Huron, The Orenda introduces us to three main characters: Bird, an elder Huron warrior who has been avenging the deaths of his wife and daughter for several years; Snow Falls, a young Iroquois girl with special powers who has been kidnapped by Bird to fulfill the role of daughter; and Christophe, a Jesuit missionary alone in the new world seeking to convert the Huron people to the Catholic faith.